tinkumani/wearhacks-leshan/README.md

 - Run the demo client by running the command `java -Dkludge=true -jar leshan-client-demo/target/leshan-client-demo-*-SNAPSHOT-jar-with-dependencies.jar -u <CDP IP Address>:5684 -n <Device Name>`

+For the Waterloo Wearhacks hackathon the CDP instance will be hosted at waterloo.nokialabs.com.

 Its worth noting that once you've built the files with maven you can launch this jar file as a standalone executable from any device that supports java using that command.

 Your client should now proceed to connecting to CDP.
 To verify,